“LITIGATION IS REWARDING, BUT CHALLENGING AS WELL.”

 In this field, you will be learning some new thing every other day.
-So just make a note of what new thing your today, or just note the doubts/questions which came to your mind.
+So just make a note of what new thing you learned today, or just note the doubts/questions which came to your mind.

 There is a phrase in Hindi, “Jaan hain to jahan hain”.
 Meaning-(If) there’s life, then there’s the world.
 So, give ‘Health’ your first priority, no matter what.

-As a litigator you will have a tight schedule.
-Hustling around various courts throughout the day then returning to office and preparing for the next day.
+As a litigator, you will have a tight schedule.
+Hustling around various courts throughout the day then returning to the office and preparing for the next day.
 You also have to accompany your senior to various meetings he may attend.

 So, it won’t be possible for you to carry your tiffin box wherever you go.
 You may have to eat food outside.

 Here you have a choice, to select what you want to eat.
-There are many food blogs which will help you for this section, you can refer to them.
+There are many food blogs which will help you with this section, you can refer to them.

 - Avoid junk, avoid too oily & spicy food, avoid too much of sugar.